Customer feedback privacy notice

 You can also submit feedback anonymously without supplying any of the above information, however we will not be able to keep you updated with progress of any investigations we may make as a result of your feedback.

-You do not need to submit any equalities information if you do not want to.
+You do not need to submit any equalities information in the ‘About you’ section if you do not want to.
 KCC is committed to the principle that all our customers have the right to equality and fairness in the way they are treated and in the services that they receive.
 Any information you do give will be used to see if there are any differences in views for different groups of people, and to check if services are being delivered in a fair and reasonable way.
 No personal information which can identify you, such as your name or address, will be used in producing equality reports.
 We will follow our Data Protection policies to keep your information secure and confidential.
-Your equalities data will be anonymised before sent to other teams.
+Your equalities data supplied in the ‘About You’ section will be anonymised before your feedback is sent to other teams.

 How we use your personal information